radualexandrub/Study/Linux/WSL-Tutorial-and-Linux-Commands.md

 - `-c` - used with `-lt`, sort by ctime (time of last modification)
 - `-C` - list entries by columns
 - `--sort` - sort by WORD instead of name, eg `size (-S)`, `time (-t)`, `version (-v)`, `extension (-X)`

+For example, to sort files by size within a folder, run `ls --sort=size -lah`.

 <br/>
 <br/>